A Brief History

 Would the Germans have been better served by producing greater numbers of improved Panzer IV tanks and Panthers instead of devoting so much material and man hours to produce so few Tigers?
 The balance is tricky, and since the Germans could never hope to match Allied production numbers, perhaps a qualitative edge was the proper answer.
 Or perhaps no proper answer was truly available at all, and the Germans were doomed to fail from the start.
 Who knows?

-Question for Students (and others): Have you ever heard of a more outstanding example of tank combat than that displayed by Michael Wittman in 1944?
+Question for students (and subscribers): Have you ever heard of a more outstanding example of tank combat than that displayed by Michael Wittman in 1944?
 If so, please tell us in the comments section below this article.

 Your readership is much appreciated!